The Beginning of Police Montioring

 On July 10, 2008, the ordinance creating the Independent Police Monitor’s Office was passed unanimously by the New Orleans City Council and signed into law by Mayor C. Ray Nagin on July 18, 2008.
 On October 4, 2008, New Orleans voters overwhelmingly made the office permanent by enshrining the authority for the office in the charter.
-On August 11, 2009, the first Police Monitor and Deputy Monitor were appointed, and the IPM began operations
+On August 11, 2009, the first Police Monitor and Deputy Monitor were appointed, and the OIPM began operations period.

 History of Police Oversight